wavefrontHQ/docs/pages/doc/50_release_notes.md

 ## Wavefront Installer

-This release introduces a new Wavefront Proxy and agent installer named Wavefront CLI.
+This release introduces a new Wavefront proxy and agent installer named Wavefront CLI.
 Wavefront CLI is implemented in Python and supports Python 2.6+.
-In addition to installing and configuring the Wavefront Proxy and collector agent, the installer now supports integrations.
+In addition to installing and configuring the Wavefront proxy and collector agent, the installer now supports integrations.
 For detailed information on how to install and run Wavefront CLI, see [Wavefront CLI](wavefront_cli.html).

 ### Telegraf Agent